AlgoMaster Logo

 Modules like the NotificationService or ProgressLogger can’t be added or removed at runtime.
 What if the user disables notifications in their settings?

-You’ll need to add even more conditionals to manually enable/disable parts of the code — making things fragile and error-prone.
+You will need to add conditionals to manually enable/disable parts of the code, making things fragile and error-prone.

 4. Responsibility Bloat